BJ82/JavaScratchPad/README.md

  6) printToConsole: print's to console(sysout) the contents of either array/list/map
  7) Print odd/even numbers by multiple threads & more..

+Design Pattern:
-Singleton Design Pattern
+1) Singleton

-Composite Design Pattern
+2) Composite

-Visitor Pattern
+3) Visitor